RaulSanchezzt/projects/Blockchain/EthereumBook - Mastering Ethereum/README.md

 The **Account 3**: [0xA4c4F1A9b450Ee6eDf9d7A3C46f77d3A16fbE8c0](https://sepolia.etherscan.io/address/0xA4c4F1A9b450Ee6eDf9d7A3C46f77d3A16fbE8c0), [deploys](https://sepolia.etherscan.io/tx/0x471600e4ca35469f2f273996e941a5ce180fb8cdb295c63d3dd0235010c974f4) the [Attack Contract](https://sepolia.etherscan.io/address/0x38cbf0a64e4df80a9d66cacda88abe9ed325861b) and [sends](https://sepolia.etherscan.io/tx/0xe3153af3258b0085cca1ab064a352d3b0ab0dac7f15f0bebfd1cf7ddacca14e2) `0.5 ether`.
 Finally, he calls the [Attack](https://sepolia.etherscan.io/tx/0xaeff15a4d4a570a99b22f890b6a050dda1837e8d9029b0d548fde091d932852f) function to `selfdestruct` his **Contract**.
 Before it destroys, will **transfer** the funds to the **Game**.

 The **Attack** forced the balance of the **Game** to equal 1 ether.
 Now no one can [deposit](https://sepolia.etherscan.io/tx/0x56371561371f3096553f87c668e374a793178f1126b6784528f865638a61ba1d) and the winner [cannot be set](https://sepolia.etherscan.io/tx/0xa05b1e842fcdd3f84326366bcd1d1c0d68775725d8dd5885238bffa629356952).
 The `ether` of the **Game** are lost forever :).

+## `DELEGATECALL` (356)

+Standard external message calls to contracts are handled by the `CALL` opcode, whereby code is run in the context of the external contract/function.
+The `DELEGATECALL` opcode is almost identical, except that the code executed at the targeted address is run in the context of the calling contract, and `msg.sender` and `msg.value` remain unchanged.

+Although the differences between these two opcodes are simple and intuitive, the use of `DELEGATECALL` can lead to unexpected code execution.

+The code in _libraries_ themselves can be secure and vulnerability-free; however, when run in the context of another application new vulnerabilities can arise.

+### Second Parity Multisig Wallet Hack (363)

+This is an example of how well-written library code can be exploited if run outside its intended context.
+The original library and wallet contracts can be found on [GitHub](https://github.com/openethereum/parity-ethereum/blob/b640df8fbb964da7538eef268dffc125b081a82f/js/src/contracts/snippets/enhanced-wallet.sol).
+Notice that the `Wallet` contract essentially passes all calls to the `WalletLibrary` contract via a **delegate call**.

+The intended operation of these contracts was to have a simple low-cost deployable `Wallet` contract whose codebase and main functionality were in the `WalletLibrary` contract.
+Unfortunately, the `WalletLibrary` contract is itself a contract and **maintains its own state**.
+It is possible to send calls to the `WalletLibrary` contract itself.
+Specifically, the `WalletLibrary` contract could be initialized and become owned.

+Let's try to reproduce this attack, first, [deploy](https://sepolia.etherscan.io/tx/0xb6d336be851c55d909144a49a0465c718c0e0210fd7707f16db2e86e96904890) the [WalletLibrary](https://sepolia.etherscan.io/address/0x3ad95af911e437ea65f5380dc3c4344b0060ea0a) using the **Account 1**: [0xB8b74Dc6bce6B16dcd634aB94600a3c9967E6F0D](https://sepolia.etherscan.io/address/0xB8b74Dc6bce6B16dcd634aB94600a3c9967E6F0D).

+Then, copy the address of the [WalletLibrary](https://sepolia.etherscan.io/address/0x3ad95af911e437ea65f5380dc3c4344b0060ea0a) contract and paste it on the **Wallet** contract _(line 530)_.
+After that, [deploy](https://sepolia.etherscan.io/tx/0x9159ec470c36c3615656c364a29c83ebc3ada78522059db4e51f8195881caced) the [Wallet](https://sepolia.etherscan.io/address/0x5f825f007b51499988d74abde90e73d14cd5b492) contract.
+In the constructor of this **Smart Contract** there are this fields:

+- **\_OWNERS:** ["0xB8b74Dc6bce6B16dcd634aB94600a3c9967E6F0D","0x4bDE5261866EBE1f0f8F6d157767De73c6749b47"]
+- **\_REQUIRED:** 2
+- **\_DAYLIMIT:** 40

+This _Wallet_ is going to belong to the [Account 1](https://sepolia.etherscan.io/address/0xb8b74dc6bce6b16dcd634ab94600a3c9967e6f0d) and [Account 2](https://sepolia.etherscan.io/address/0x4bde5261866ebe1f0f8f6d157767de73c6749b47), they require both signatures to to anything and they can't spend more than _40 ETH_.
+So [they](https://sepolia.etherscan.io/tx/0x71154a99bad201fc6d2b58c7abf98ee23b2432516c1c9629ae69fc5bb2f9bfb1) send [some](https://sepolia.etherscan.io/tx/0x2c19ea046737a0f70556b244a493cdaafa038570c28cfc9416b253c501530521) _ether_.
+Now the contract has **1 ETH** of balance but it **depends** in the **WalletLibrary**.

+The [Attacker](https://sepolia.etherscan.io/address/0xA4c4F1A9b450Ee6eDf9d7A3C46f77d3A16fbE8c0), became the [owner](https://sepolia.etherscan.io/tx/0x33fe5197a1b90423cdba56d88904a8d92c37c5ffdbcf2bef5f2084ffe73f49c5) of **WalletLibrary** using the `initWallet` method and he [destroyed](https://sepolia.etherscan.io/tx/0x45a6ec900a39daab6ed7fa2f19c5a67ec2afe75b1fb88bcb6f2a7e375dc5daec) the contract using the `kill` method.
+Now the [Account 1](https://sepolia.etherscan.io/address/0xb8b74dc6bce6b16dcd634ab94600a3c9967e6f0d) and [Account 2](https://sepolia.etherscan.io/address/0x4bde5261866ebe1f0f8f6d157767de73c6749b47) can't use his wallet because it depends on a contract that **don't exists anymore** :(.

 ## External Links